Tiny baby in Singapore, just 7.5 ounces at birth, goes home after 13 months in hospital

 “I thought, ‘Oh, my God, I can’t believe how small she is,’” Paul Wozniak, a neonatologist at Sharp Mary Birch Hospital for Women & Newborns in San Diego who helped deliver Saybie, told The Post at the time.

 In Singapore, Yu Xuan’s early life has been anything but easy.
 She continues to have problems with her lungs, which were not fully developed at the time of birth.
-The Strait Times reports that she still has lung disease and needs to be on a ventilator.
+The Straits Times reports that she still has lung disease and needs to be on a ventilator.

-Wong and her husband, Kwek Wee Liang, who are from Malaysia but are permanent residents of Singapore, have had to remain in away from their family, including a young son, while they Yu Xuan recovered.
+Wong and her husband, Kwek Wee Liang, who are from Malaysia but are permanent residents of Singapore, have had to remain away from their family, including a young son, while Yu Xuan recovered.
 The cost of the 13-month medical stay ran to well over $100,000, though they have been able to raise more than that through crowdfunding.

 “We are happy for the little fighter and her family, and proud of the care provided by our team.
 Our best wishes to Little Yu Xuan as she continues to grow, thrive and beat the odds every day,” National University Hospital wrote on Facebook on Saturday.